jewlofthelotus/SlickQuiz-WordPress/readme.txt

 7. The listing of user scores when saving is enabled.

 == Changelog ==

+= 1.2.21 =
+* Bug fix: start button wasn't getting enabled due to an order of operations issue

 = 1.2.2 =
 * Bug fix: adding disabled button check to on quizStarter.on() event